alexi/eip-5050/ReadMe.md

-# EIP-4964: Action Protocol
+# EIP-xxxx: Action Protocol

-This is a work-in-progress reference implementation of the upcoming EIP-4964.
+This is a work-in-progress reference implementation of the upcoming Action Protocol EIP.

-EIP-4964 enables users, ERC-721s, and other tokens to interact with each other, and with shared `State` contracts via `Actions`.
+The Action Protocol enables users, ERC-721s, and other tokens to interact with each other, and with shared `State` contracts via `Actions`.

 **Actions** are arbitrary strings, and structured to allow any combination of sender (`fromContract`), receiver (`to`), and `state` contract.